 - A water-resistant surface is obtained.

 - Avoid the growth of microorganisms.

-- Floor Leveling is an excellent choice for the reinforced concrete construction.
+- Floor Leveling is an excellent choice for reinforced concrete construction.

-- The best option where formwork is arranged in unusual geometry
+- The best option for formwork is arranged in unusual geometry.

 - Higher compression capacity is obtained than conventional concrete.